BSc (Hons) Biological Sciences

 MSci Cell Signalling

 MSci Drug Discovery

 MSci Plant Sciences

-The Procedures for managing student applications to transfer to the SLS MSci Programme are available to download.
+The Procedures for managing student applications to transfer to the SLS MSci programme are available here.

-Students interested in applying for the MSci Programme should complete and return the MSci Application form with their CV by the last week of Semester 2, Friday, 27 May 2016 to Schooloffice-LS@dundee.ac.uk.
-Late applications will be considered if space is available.
+Students interested in applying for the MSci Programme should complete and return the MSci Application form with their CV as soon as possible, to Schooloffice-LS@dundee.ac.uk The deadline for application is Friday, 18 August 2017.
+Late applications will be considered, but only if space is available.